The toilet is the worst place to paint behind in the bathroom. It’s such a tight space, not allowing you enough maneuverability to paint comfortably.

 At last, you’ll want to also unscrew the attached water hose from the water tank.
 Normally, this is located on the left bottom corner of the tank.

 Almost all water tanks are attached to the toilet’s bowl with two plastic bolts and nuts.
+Although, if you have a wall-mounted toilet, it may be attached a bit differently.
 Those are located right under the water tank (on both sides) which is the only thing holding the tank in place.

 Go ahead and unscrew the nuts from the bolts.
 Next, lift the tank up slowly and place it away from your workspace, so it doesn’t get wet while you’re working.